 Hulu’s NewFronts announcement is a streaming native expanding its offerings for media buyers, while the NBCU ad format is a traditional broadcaster getting up to speed with digital.

 Both show how TV advertising is evolving in the midst of the streaming wars.

 The NBCU experiment shows that ad tech is not a matter of digital advertising replacing TV ads — it’s a matter of TV advertising starting to incorporate digital formats and data.
 “Innovations are making TV advertising more compelling,” the CMO article concludes.

 At the same time, the new binge-worthy ad format from Hulu shows that online advertising — even in over-the-top television — will only continue to get more targeted for customers and customizable for media buyers.

 Now it’s just a matter of bringing the two together.
-Just 28 percent of brands have integrated digital data into their TV ads.
 Incorporating digital into TV advertising, like NBCU has done with its QR code, is a start.
 But TV advertisers will increasingly want ways to target more effectively while taking advantage of the emotional connection TV advertising offers.
 And media companies will have to be ready.